SPiedra955/07_09_ASSI_intermediate_SQL/README.md

  ### Date or time data types

- Date in SQL is the principal data type to the columns related with dates, the structure is YYYY-MM-DD (Year-Month-Day), although it has more types, and with the time its the same, hh:mm:ss (Hours:Minutes:Seconds).
+In our tables such as 'Books', 'Borrowed', 'Sold' and others, we implement dates for borrowed books and to record sales, the date of publication of a book, etc. The structure of our dates is YYYYY-MM-DD (Year-Month-Day).

  _Example_:

- In this code we have 2 data types **DATE**, in this table we insert the start_date_loan and the finish_date_loan, the finish date cant be smaller than the starter date, for this we use a **CHECK**, checks that the start date is bigger than the finish date.
+ In this code we have 2 data types **DATE**, in this table we insert the start_date_loan and the finish_date_loan, the finish date can't be smaller than the starter date, for this we use a **CHECK**, checks that the start date is bigger than the finish date.

  ````
  CREATE TABLE IF NOT EXISTS Provideds (